freemansoft/token-service/README.md

 ##### As a _Project_ via VS2017 #####
 The Token Service is marked as the _default project_.
 This means you can run it via F5 or Ctrl-F5.
+You can tell when you are running in this mode because the console output appears in a standalone window.
 1) Make sure _Token Service_ is the active project in the toolbar dropdown.
 2) Select _Token Service_ in the run drop down that contains the green _Play_ icon.
 3) Press the play icon, F5, Ctrl-F5 or use the _Debug_ menu in the menu bar